-Our experienced management team are also made up of volunteers.
+Our experienced management team is made up entirely of volunteers, with a large amount of professional expertise in relevant fields.
 To contact one of us, please go to our CONTACTS page.

-Secretary – Bede Mullen: Bede Mullen is a retired Engineer, Academic and Senior Manager at two universities, culminating with the role of Director of Research and Knowledge Transfer.
+Bede is a retired Engineer, Academic and Senior Manager at two universities, culminating with the role of Director of Research and Knowledge Transfer.
 Bede installed a 45KW hydro-electric scheme on Colden Water last year and is a member of the ‘Friends of Colden Clough’, Hebden Bridge Rotary Club and an event manager for the annual Vintage Car Weekend.

-Treasurer – Stephen Garrod: A mathematics graduate, Stephen Garrod, has had over 30 years in business with 19 as a Managing Director of a local company.
+A mathematics graduate, Stephen, has had over 30 years in business with 19 as a Managing Director of a local company.
 Stephen is currently the treasurer of Calder Valley Youth Theatre and a volunteer with Calderdale Youth Offending Team.

-Media & Website Co-ordinator & Volunteer Co-Ordinator: Adrian Horton: Adrian Horton has experience of social media and developing websites for Calder Youth Theatre and has had extensive contact with various media organisations and a growing number of various public figures in relation to the floods of December 2015.
-When not working on behalf of the group, Adrian works for a vehicle leasing company and is a trustee at Calder Valley Youth Theatre.
-Please contact Adrian for any issues relating to River Surveying.
+Adrian has experience of social media and developing websites for Calder Youth Theatre and has had extensive contact with various media organisations and a growing number of various public figures in relation to the floods of December 2015.
+When not working on behalf of the group, Adrian works for a vehicle leasing company.

-Partnerships Officer – Amanda McDermott: Amanda McDermott is a Chartered Landscape Architect with a particular interest in Sustainable Urban Drainage (SuDS).
+Amanda is a Chartered Landscape Architect with a particular interest in Sustainable Drainage (SuDS).
 She works for a small Yorkshire-based practice, 2B Landscape Consultancy Ltd, where she has developed proposals for rain gardens of various scales.
 Her house in Mytholmroyd was flooded in December 2015.
-Amanda is an elected member of the Landscape Institute Council and on the Editorial Advisory Panel for Landscape (the professional journal).
+She now lives in Halifax, where her garden contains many SuDS features.
+Amanda sits on the Editorial Advisory Panel for Landscape (the Landscape Institute's professional journal).